-The power "On" and "Off" switch enables and disables all transmitter functions while the Audio switch "On" and "Off" turn just the transmitter's Audio signal on and off.
-Switching the Audio to "Off" will cause the receiver to mute due to the tone squelch circuitry in the receiver.
+The power "On/Off" switch enables and disables all transmitter functions while the Audio "On/Off" switch turns just the transmitter's Audio signal on and off.
+Switching the Audio to "Off" will cause the receiver to mute using the tone squelch circuitry in the receiver.
 This allows the microphone to be handled with no noise.
+The "Phantom" switch allows the 51XT to provide 5V to power electret condenser microphones.